No items found.

 Gather: Folklives and Foodways

-A multi-talented artist and dramatic performer known as Firefly, Jason Brown is a member of the Penobscot Indian Nation, one of five traditionally allied Wabanaki tribal nations in the Atlantic Northeast.
+Firefly (he, him) (Jason Brown) is a Penobscot Nation member musician and multimedia artist and performer from Maine who blends traditional Wabanaki songs with cutting-edge electronic music and visual technology.
 He grew up on Panawamskek (Indian Island), a village in the Penobscot River, which runs through his ancestral homeland in central Maine.
-Firefly has performed nationally, on the Kennedy Center’s virtual stage during the Arts Across America series.
-During this event, Firefly performed songs from his first album, Sacred Fire.
-He has also had the honor of being the first Wabanaki to perform at the Rock and Roll Hall of Fame in Cleveland.
+Firefly has performed nationally, on the Kennedy Center’s virtual stage during the Arts Across America series and at the Rock and Roll Hall of Fame in Cleveland.
 Firefly has collaborated with orchestras, including the Bangor Symphony Orchestra for the 2023 world premiere of “militakwat,” and the Portland Symphony Orchestra for the 2026 world premiere of DREAMLAND.
 Firefly regularly brings his blend of traditional and futuristic songs, dazzling visuals, and interactive dance to audiences all across Maine.

-Al-Mashreq Ensemble will present a variety of traditional folk and contemporary music from Iraq, Syria, Lebanon, Jordan, and Palestine, countries of the Eastern Mediterranean, or Al-Mashreq Al-Arabi [The Arab East].
-The program will include ballads of love and community solidarity, as well as songs of longing for the homeland.
-The program will end with traditional folk songs common to the entire region and often sung as accompaniment to Dabke, line dancing at weddings, harvests, and other community events, so come prepared to clap and dance!
-Al-Mashreq Ensemble members are Maine-based musicians who are either from the region or have been playing Arabic music for a number of years.
-They use traditional instruments such as the oud (ancestor to the lute), qanun (plucked zither), nay (bamboo end-blown flute), and darbuka (hourglass-shaped drum), riqq (skin tambourine) and daff (frame drum), or non-traditional ones such as an accordion enabled to play the half-flats necessary for some of the Arabic maqams [modes].
+Al-Mashreq Ensemble are Maine-based musicians who use traditional instruments to play music from across the Middle East: Iraq, Syria, Lebanon, Jordan and Palestine, countries of the Eastern Mediterranean, or Al-Mashreq Al-Arabi [The Arab East].
+The program will include ballads of love and community solidarity, as well as songs of longing for the homeland, as well as traditional folk songs sung as accompaniment to Dabke -- line dancing at weddings, harvests, and other community events -- so come prepared to clap and dance!

 • $10 | We recommend this price for those who struggle to meet basic needs and have no expendable income.
 (Please contact us at info@chocolatechurcharts.org if this is a barrier to attendance)